dnsimple/dnsimple-support/content/articles/payment-methods.markdown

 DNSimple doesn't store card information.
 We use a PCI-compliant billing provider to process and store all payment data.
 </note>

 When you subscribe to DNSimple you will be required to provide a credit or debit card.
-This card will be used to collect the payment for the subscription fees and all the purchases that you make in DNSimple.
+This card will be used to collect the payment for the subscription fees and all the purchases that you make.
 These purchases may include:

 - Domain registrations
 - Domain renewals